-This work is organized as follows.
-In Sec.\ref{sec:formulation}, we formulate SMR by the microscopic theory based on a microscopic Hamiltonian of NM, AFI, and exchange interaction at interface.
-In Sec.\ref{sec:Numerical}, we propose numerical calculation method for SMR with high accuracy.
-In Sec.\ref{sec:Result}, we show numerical results of the SMR obtained from quantum Monte Carlo simulation.
+This study is organized as follows.
+In Sec.\ref{sec:formulation}, we formulate SMR in terms of a microscopic theory based on a microscopic Hamiltonian of NM, AFI, and exchange interaction at the interface.
+In Sec. \ref{sec:Numerical}, we propose an accurate numerical calculation method for SMR.
+In Sec.\ref{sec:Result}, we show numerical results obtained from a quantum Monte Carlo simulation.
 Finally, we discuss experimental relevance of our work in Sec.~\ref{sec:discussion} and summarize our results in Sec.~\ref{sec:summary}.
-We provide the details of the derivation and comparison with theoretical calculation in Appendixes.
+We provide the details of the derivation and a comparison with theoretical calculation in the Appendixes.